RakeshPrasad21/Rakesh-Prasad/MCP/kql.md

     | where DeviceCategory in ('Server', 'Domain Controller') or AdditionalFields contains 'Critical'
     | distinct DeviceId, DeviceName;
 let PotentiallyNewPaths = ExposureGraphEdges
-    | where EdgeLabel in ('CanAuthenticate', 'CanMove', 'HasPermission', 'CanExecute')
+    | where EdgeLabel in ('can authenticate as', 'can rdp','can admin to', 'has permission to', 'can execute code')
     | extend SourceNodeId = tostring(SourceNodeId), TargetNodeId = tostring(TargetNodeId)
     | summarize PathCount = count(), EdgeTypes = make_set(EdgeLabel) by SourceNodeId, TargetNodeId;
 let NodeDetails = ExposureGraphNodes